 - Use drugs or alcohol, or engage in other risky behaviors.

 How do I know whether I am depressed or just sad?

 There are no laboratory tests that can be done to prove that you are depressed, like there are for illnesses such as strep throat or diabetes.
-But if you think you may be depressed, it is worth talking with someone about it.
+However, if you think you may be depressed, it’s worth talking with someone about it.
 A professional who is trained to understand depression, such as your health care provider or a counselor, will be able to ask the right questions to help decide if you are going through a period of sadness or whether you have depression.